How to structure your UCAS personal statement

 Section three: what else have you done?

 ‘As a rule of thumb, 75% of your personal statement should be about your studies and your justifications for applying and 25% should be about your extracurricular activities,’ says Emma-Marie Fry, an area director at Inspiring Futures.
 Emma manages the careers guidance team in London and the south-east and goes into schools to deliver support to students.

 A quarter of a personal statement is 1,000 characters (around 11–12 lines), so aim to roughly devote this amount of space to what else you’ve done.
 This is your chance to write about what you’ve done that perhaps isn’t so related to the course but makes you an interesting and well-rounded person.
 This could include any hobbies you enjoy in your spare time, paid employment or volunteering.

 ‘It’s important that you demonstrate why these interests and experiences are relevant to your application (for example, to show that you are able to balance your studies with your commitments) rather than just listing them,’ says Dr Helen Moggridge, a lecturer in geography at the University of Sheffield.
 Use your examples to show that you’ve developed important skills that will help you thrive at university.
 Good skills to highlight include independence, time management and organisation.
 So, for example, a Saturday job as a waitress may have improved your communication skills as well as your ability to work under pressure and prioritise urgent tasks.
 These skills will help you communicate with your lecturers and peers on your course, as well as juggling your coursework and exams.

-Don't forget to use our course search to find the courses you want to apply to.
+Don't forget to use the UCAS course search to find the courses you want to apply to.